dereuromark/cakephp-ide-helper/README.md

 "magic" of CakePHP, so you can click through the classes and object chains as well as see obvious issues and mistakes.
 The IDE will usually mark problematic code yellow (missing, wrong method etc).

-So for now:
-- Add annotations to existing classes (e.g. when upgrading an application) just like baking would to new code.
+- Add annotations to existing code (e.g. when upgrading an application) just like baking would to new code.
 - Can run multiple times without adding the annotations again.

+Supported by this plugin:
+- Models (Tables and Entities)
+- Controllers
+- View (AppView)
+- Templates (`.ctp` files)
+- Shells (and Tasks)
+- Components
+- Helpers

 ## Install
 Install it as `require-dev` dependency: